 |7||225 USD + 27,500 points||250 USD + 30,000 points||325 USD + 35,000 points|

-|8||325 USD + 35,000 points||440 USD + 42,500 points||635 USD + 50,000 points|
+|8||325 USD + 35,000 points||440 USD + 42,500 points||635 USD + up to 105,000 points|

 You also have another option if you don’t have enough points for a booking: you can book your stay with points and then earn the points later from other hotel stays or credit card spending later.
 As long as the points reach your account 14 days before your stay, you’re fine.
 If they don’t, though, your stay will be canceled and you won’t be refunded, so use this strategy with caution.